-ARTICLE 37 - DURATION
+ARTICLE 38 - DURATION

-This Agreement shall be effective as of the date of execution, except that the wage scale contained in Schedule A shall be retroactive to March 6, 2022; shall remain in effect through June 30, 2024; and shall supersede and replace all prior Agreements.
+This Agreement shall be effective as of July 1, 2024 and shall remain in effect through June 30, 2027 and shall supersede and replace all prior Agreements.
 This Agreement cannot be altered, amended, modified, or waived unless executed in writing between the parties.